EraYaN/k8s-wait-for-multi/README.md

 - `pod,pod-name` using the namespace from the `--namespace`, `-n` flag or `default`
 - `pod-name` using the namespace from the `--namespace`, `-n` flag or `default` and the kind `pod`

-For pods it waits until the pod is Ready (`k8s.io/kubectl/pkg/util/podutils.IsPodReady`) and Available (`k8s.io/kubectl/pkg/util/podutils.IsPodAvailable`).
+For pods it waits until the pod is Ready (`k8s.io/kubectl/pkg/util/podutils.IsPodReady`).

 For jobs it wait until the `Completed` condition is true.

-For services it will wait until all pods that match the service selector are Ready and Available (like above).
+For services it will wait until all pods that match the service selector are Ready (like above).

 ## Example